 Call for papers

-The Department of Psychiatry at Jagiellonian University Medical College, Psychology and Law Student Research Group and the Institute of Forensic Research in Cracow have a pleasure to invite you to the 9th Cracow Conference of Psychology and Law, which will be held on 26th – 27th November 2016 at the Conference Centre Faculty of Medicine JUMC in Cracow.
-Cracow Conference of Psychology and Law is also held under the honorary patronage of the Director of Regional Prison Service in Krakow.
-The conference is an international and interdisciplinary project which is organized annually.
-Each year we invite prominent experts whose research is related to issues at the intersection of psychology, psychiatry and law.
+Institute of Psychology, Psychology and Law Student Research Group of Jagiellonian University and the Institute of Forensic Research in Cracow have a pleasure to invite you to the 10th Cracow Conference of Psychology and Law, which will be held on 26th – 27th October 2019, The conference is an international and interdisciplinary project which is organized annually.
+We invite prominent experts whose research is related to issues at the intersection of psychology and law.
 The languages of the conference will be Polish and English and the simultaneous interpretation will be provided throughout the conference.

 Those willing to present a paper or a poster presentation during the conference are invited to submit abstracts (up to 1500 characters).
 Presentations will be limited to a maximum of 20 minutes each (including time for questions from audience).
 Abstracts in either Polish or English should be submitted using participant account, which is available after registration.
-The deadline for the abstract submission is 25th September 2016.
-Notification of abstract acceptance and qualifying it as a paper or poster presentation will be provided by the end of September 2016.
+The deadline for the abstract submission is 8th September 2019.

-Paper proposals are encouraged to be focused on the following subjects areas (detailed description of panels are available HERE):
+Paper proposals are encouraged to be focused on the following subjects areas:

 - Practical aspects of assessments for justice needs

 - Psychological and psychiatric assessments in civil legal proceedings

 - Memory, cognition and witness statements in forensic science perspective

 - The application of psychological and psychiatric knowledge to criminology and forensics.